takabayashi/CLM/README.md

 ### scenario.yaml

-This file defines the scenarios to be tested.
+This file defines the scenarios to be forced agaisnt a cluster during monitoring time.
 Each scenario should have the following parameters:

 - `msgs`: Number of messages to send in each batch.
 - `batches`: Number of times to repeat the scenario.